inflearn logo

 Who is this course right for?

-• Machine learning, deep learning, computer vision, computer graphics, and engineering people
+• Machine learning, deep learning, computer vision, computer graphics, and those in STEM fields

 • I recommend this to those who want to properly understand the differentiation of multivariable functions.

-• I recommend this to those who want to study their major more deeply in graduate school.
+• I recommend this to those who wish to study their major in more depth at graduate school.

 Need to know before starting?

-• Those who will invest consistently for one month
+• Those who are willing to invest consistently for one month

 Hello